-(ii) Indian companies are improving their competitive strength through improvements in Technology, quality, management and customer service.
+- Indian companies are improving their competitive strength through improvements in Technology, quality, management,, and customer service.

-(iv) Stock market indices (like sensex) in India are moving in line with fluctuations in similar indices abroad.
+- Stock market indices (like Sensex) in India are moving in line with fluctuations in similar indices abroad.

-(v) Business travellers now account for a major proportion of overseas visitors.
+- Business travelers now account for a major proportion of overseas visitors.
 Therefore airlines are operating more flights to and from India.

-3. Globalisation means integration of different economics of the world.
+- Globalization means the integration of different economies of the world.

-4. Globalisation enables the developing nations to have access to foreign capital and technology, to boost exports, to improve domestic industry, to reduce poverty and to generate employment.
+- Globalization enables developing nations to have access to foreign capital and technology, boost exports, improve the domestic industry, reduce poverty, and generate employment.

-5. Globalisation may expose domestic industry to international competition, create social pressures and economic fluctuations.
+- Globalization may expose the domestic industry to international competition, and create social pressures and economic fluctuations.

-6. Globalisation has not delivered the `expected’ benefits to Indian economy.
+- Globalization has not delivered the `expected’ benefits to the Indian economy.